-Blogging for business is talked about all over the web and encouraged by most knowledgeable marketers.
+Blogging for business is talked about all over the web and encouraged by most knowledgeable marketers today.
 Businesses of all sizes are able to leverage the power of the web to become a publisher, gain the attention of their audience and grow their business.

 We chose our target number to be 50.